evanchiu/serverless-galleria/blur/README.md

 # blur

-Copy and apply a Gaussian blur to images using Lambda.
+Copy and apply a blur to images using Lambda.

 ## Deploy with CloudFormation